 Shielding gases for TIG and plasma-arc welding

-The normal gas for TIG welding is argon or helium, or a mixture.
-In some cases nitrogen (N2) and/or hydrogen (H2) is added in order to achieve special properties.
-For instance, an addition of hydrogen can be used for many conventional stainless steels to increase productivity.
+The normal gas for TIG welding is argon (Ar).
+Helium (He) can be added to increase penetration and fluidity of the weld pool.
+Argon or argon/helium mixtures can be used for welding of all grades.
+In some cases nitrogen (N2) and/or hydrogen (H2) can be added in order to achieve special properties.
+For instance, the addition of hydrogen gives a similar, but much stronger effect as adding helium.
+However, hydrogen additions should not be used for welding martensitic, ferritic or duplex grades.

-Alternatively, if nitrogen is added, the weld deposit properties can be improved.
-Oxidizing additions are not used because they destroy the tungsten electrode.
+Alternatively, if nitrogen is added, the weld deposit properties of nitrogen alloyed grades can be improved.
+Oxidizing additions are not used because these destroy the tungsten electrode.

 |Parent metal (type of material)|